FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 ---
 title: "How to Use If-Else Logic in Node-RED: A Step-by-Step Guide"
-subtitle: "Mastering Conditional Flows in Node-RED: A Practical Walkthrough"
+subtitle: "Mastering Conditional Flows in Node-RED: A Practical Walkthrough."
 description: Learn how to implement If-Else logic in Node-RED with our step-by-step guide.
-Discover how to use Function and S witch nodes for dynamic, conditional flows.
+Use Function and S witch nodes for dynamic, conditional flows.
 date: 2024-09-04
 authors: ["sumit-shinde"]
 image: